TickleThePanda/carpe-dm/src/view/adventures/the-vanquished-chapter-4.md

 If the players arrive here via one of the patrol ships, they will be escorted to the Hall of Salutation.

+### Streets of Hearts Faith

+> The streets are busy, mostly humans, elves, dwarves, and halflings
+> garbed in white.
+They walk quickly and orderly, politely moving aside
+> for others.
+They go in and out of the shrines, gardens, and houses.
+> Occasionally, a band of Hound Archons will pass by, or a Trumpet
+> Archon will fly overhead.
+A Deva, like the one seen at the top of the
+> mountain, is flying overhead.
+A few merchants and travellers are
+> dressed in more unusual clothes, walking towards or away from the port
+> and into Taverns.

 ### Hall of Salutation

 Any strangers caught by Archons who are not registered will be brought